 If you’ve been out of the loop, though, Riot has been teasing Project A since League of Legends’ 10th-anniversary stream.
 Now we know that it’s called Valorant, and new details are starting to emerge as we approach the Valorant release date.
 We’ve gotten a glimpse of the Valorant characters and their abilities, and Riot has shown off some of the Valorant system requirements, too.

 Thankfully, we don’t always have to wait for a game to release before we can check it out, as it’s fairly common for developers’ to run a beta to test things out, and to see if more tweaks are needed.
 On that note, here is what we know about the Valorant beta.

 When is the Valorant beta?

-The Valorant closed beta starts April 7 and will go on for an unknown amount of time.
+The Valorant closed beta started on April 7 and is running for an unknown amount of time.
 Riot has said that it would prefer to keep it as short as possible as it aims to release the shooter in the summer fully – all that could change depending on player feedback, however.